Cxmrykk/briar-protocol/docs/EXAMPLES.md

 client = Briar::Client.new("username123")

 client.on.login_success do
+  puts "Client connected!"

   # inform the server you have successfully arrived
-  puts "Client connected!"
+  sleep 3
   client.write(Packets::Play::S::Chat.new("Fair dinkum"))

   # disconnect after 5 seconds